t-bucchi/minipro/README.md

 # minipro
 ## Latest "stable" version 0.7.2

-An open source program for controlling XGeku's series of chip programmers.
+An open source program for controlling XGecu's series of chip programmers.

-This program exists because XGeku does not provide a program for use on Linux or other flavors of Unix.
+This program exists because XGecu does not provide a program for use on Linux or other flavors of Unix.
 We who keep this project going prefer a simple, free, and open-source program that presents a command-line interface that allows for a GUI front-end if desired.